Summary

 For example, the cause of water's freezing is the temperature's being below 0˚ Centigrade.
 If the temperature were below 0˚ from eternity past, then any water that was around would be frozen from eternity.
 It would be impossible for the water to begin to freeze just a finite time ago.
 So if the cause is permanently present, then the effect should be permanently present as well.
 The only way for the cause to be timeless and the effect to begin in time is for the cause to be a personal agent who freely chooses to create an effect in time without any prior determining conditions.

-For example, a man sitting from eternity could freely will to stand up.
-Thus, we are brought, not merely to a transcendent cause of the universe, but to its personal Creator.
-Isn't it incredible that the big bang theory thus confirms what the Christian theist has always believed: that in the beginning God created the universe?
 Now I put it to you: which makes more sense: that the Christian theist is right or that the universe popped into being uncaused out of nothing?
 I, at least, have no trouble assessing these alternatives!

 God makes sense of the fine-tuning of the universe for intelligent life.